'The Wild & Rugged North-West' has 2 length options;

 The 7 Day Trip & Trek - The Wild & Rugged North-West & Skye

-The same description for days 1 to 3.
-Then the itinerary goes on to Skye and returns via Loch Ness and Glen Coe.
+The Tour: same description for days 1 to 3.
+Then the itinerary includes Skye and is based on the mainland.
+Trip returns via Loch Ness and Glen Coe.

 Heading southwards along the outstanding beauty of the west coast, we’ll pass the extremely rugged and much photographed An Teallach

 Visit the Inverewe gardens – the work of a visionary who many thought crazy, creating a place of beauty and peace against an austere backdrop.
 Grading: easy paths.
 Distance: 2km.
 Height gained: 20m